johnfn/chips/README.md

-# Chips Compo Bug And Feature Requests
+# Chips Compo Bug & Feature Requests

 This is where we track bug and feature requests for [Chips Compo!](www.chipscompo.com)